vrooje/ScienceTeamGuide/Draft Guide.md

 ___

-## <a id="introduction"></a> Introduction

-This document aims to overview the process of creating a citizen science project with the Zooniverse team.
-It is not meant as a contract or rigid plan - but rather a chance to explain some terms and technologies that we use.

-We don't work like many groups you might come across in academic or research institutions.
-In the past people have commented on this (usually in a very positive way!) and it seems like a good idea to get in writing some of the main milestones of creating a Zooniverse project, so that you know what to expect and roughly how the process works.

-___

 ## <a id="setting_up"></a> Setting Up the Process

-So your proposal has been accepted: congratulations!
+So we're building your project: congratulations!
 That means we're going to build an awesome citizen science project together.

 ### Key contacts at the Zooniverse

 The Zooniverse consists of two main groups: one in the University of Oxford (UK) and one at the Adler Planetarium (Chicago, US).
-The Oxford group is lead by Chris Lintott (cjl@astro.ox.ac.uk) and the Chicago team by Arfon Smith (arfon@zooniverse.org).
+The Oxford group is led by Chris Lintott (cjl@astro.ox.ac.uk) and the Chicago team by Arfon Smith (arfon@zooniverse.org).
 You'll be working with some combination of people in both these teams over the coming months.

 In addition to our amazing developers, whom you will meet during the process of building your project, there are some other names that will may be useful: